namespacelabs/breakpoint/README.md

 Check out the [Breakpoint Action](https://github.com/namespacelabs/breakpoint-action) for more details on what arguments you can set.

-### Use Breakpoint CLI
+### Using the Breakpoint CLI to create a breakpoint

-To activate the breakpoint, you can run:
+To activate a breakpoint, you can run:

 ```bash
 $ breakpoint wait --config config.json